 Ways to go (almost) chemical-free

-All water has chemicals.
+All water have chemicals.
 Tapwater, drinking water, and seawater already have chlorine.
 So even if you choose a chemical-free hot tub, you’ll need to install a filter to get rid of most chemicals.
-With chemical-free solutions for hot tubs, you can reduce the number of chemicals to reach the needed concentration of 1-3 ppm (that’s safe), while some of these methods even allow you to reduce the needed concentration to 0.5 ppm (that’s safe enough).
+With chemical-free solutions for hot tubs, you can reduce the amount of chemicals to reach the needed concentration of 1-3 ppm (that’s safe), while some of these methods even allow you to reduce the needed concentration to 0.5 ppm (that’s safe enough).
 It’s important to understand, though, that these chemicals only cause harm if their concentration levels are too low or too high.
 Once you get it right, your hot tub water won’t differ a lot from tap water.

 There’s only one method that lets you go 100% chemical-free — draining.
 The other solutions reduce the use of chemicals to close to what’s normal even for tap water.

 |Draining||if there is no allergen in initial water||except 1st trimester, t < 102*F (38,9*C)||age > 5 years||no||$$||fully|